nrevanda/StockSmart/README.md

 ---

 ## 🎥 Something Special for You
-I’ve prepared a short video presentation for this project.
-Feel free to sneak a peek if you’re curious:
+I've prepared a short presentation video for this project (in **Bahasa Indonesia** 🇮🇩).
+Feel free to take a peek if you're curious:

 👉 [Watch the video](https://drive.google.com/drive/folders/17WrO29Ttcr1VPaOjJcM4gzXxhzra3bGr?usp=drive_link)

 ---